GenericP3rson/docs-1/src/speedway/getting-started.md

 title: Speedway Getting Started
 ---

-# Speedway Getting Started
+# Getting Started with Speedway
 Getting started with Speedway is easy.
-You can use the Speedway CLI, or the Speedway UI to get started.
+Speedway allows you to interact with the Motor API.
+Speedway is used to create, update, and delete Speedway resources such as schemas, objects, and buckets.
+The CLI is also used to query objects and buckets and to perform other operations such as creating an account or logging in.

 # Speedway Project Installation
 In order to use Speedway, you must first install the Speedway project from the GitHub Repository.
 You can do this by running the following command: ```git clone https://github.com/sonr-io/speedway.git```